wp-plugins/powerpress/readme.txt

 0.4.0 released on 10/21/2008
 Added two new play options adding 'play on page' links with and without play in new window links and now use a customizable play image for quicktime formatted media.
 Image may be customized by adding a define('POWERPRESS _ PLAY _ IMAGE', 'URL to image') to wp config file.

+0.4.1 released on 10/21/2008
+Fixed auto-play bug found in last update, only affected quicktime files with the play on page option.

 == Feedback ==
 http://www.blubrry.com/powerpress/